Entropy-Stable Discontinuous Spectral-Element Methods for the Spherical Shallow Water Equations in Covariant Form: Numerical experiments

-In \cref{fig:barotropic_instability_contours_unperturbed}, we plot the relative vorticity field at $t = 6 \text{ days}$ for an unperturbed initial condition, viewed as an orthographic projection of the northern hemisphere with the $\lambda = 0$ meridian pointed downwards.
+In \cref{fig:barotropic_instability_contours_unperturbed}, we plot the relative vorticity field given by \cref{eq:relative_vorticity} at $t = 6 \text{ days}$ for an unperturbed initial condition, viewed as an orthographic projection of the northern hemisphere with the $\lambda = 0$ meridian pointed downwards.
 For the lower-resolution simulations with $M = 16$ and $M=32$, nonphysical flow features (\ie grid imprinting) associated with numerical perturbation growth can be seen, with significantly more high-frequency noise observed for the EC scheme than for the ES scheme.
 At $M = 64$, the initial condition is preserved quite well, suggesting that such a resolution would likely be sufficient for qualitatively preserving the physical flow features arising from a perturbed initial condition.
 Comparing the contours in \cref{fig:barotropic_instability_contours_perturbed} resulting from the perturbed initial condition to reference solutions such as those in \cite{galewsky_barotropic_instability_04}, we see that this is indeed the case, with $M=64$ being sufficient to obtain vorticity fields which exhibit the qualitative features observed in the literature, without interference by artificial flow features initiated by numerical perturbations absent in the analytical definition of the initial condition.

-While the EC scheme exhibits some oscillatory behaviour of a similar nature to that observed in the isolated mountain case due to the lack of any mechanism to dissipate high-frequency noise, it is nevertheless remarkable that a dissipation-free numerical method is able to remain stable for a relatively complex model problem for a geophysical flow exhibiting multiscale behaviour and steep solution gradients.
+Although nominal resolution as defined in \cref{eq:nominal_resolution} is not a perfectly generalizable measure of a scheme's capability to capture fine-scale flow features, particularly when comparing methods with different orders of accuracy, we note that the 52 km nominal resolution obtained for $(N,M) = (3, 64)$ is approximately the same as that used for a standard DG method in \cite[Section~4.2]{bao_flux_form_dg_spherical_swe_14}, where their choice of $(N,M) = (7, 30)$ corresponds to a nominal resolution of approximately 48 km.
+Furthermore, the elimination of visible grid imprinting between resolutions of 104 km and 52 km is roughly consistent with the findings of St-Cyr \etal \cite[Fig.\ 13]{stcyr_jablonowski_comparason_adaptive_shallow_water_08}, wherein grid imprinting is visible for a continuous spectral-element method at a reported resolution of 1.25$^\circ$ (approximately 139 km) but not at $0.625^\circ$ (approximately 69 km).

+To examine the influence of the discretization on the solution quality more closely, we show in \cref{fig:barotropic_instability_closeup} close-up views of a portion of the vorticity field for the EC and ES schemes, as well as for a standard DG method using the same cubed-sphere grid, tensor-product polynomial approximation space, and collocated LGL quadrature.
+The standard DG method discretizes \cref{eq:pde_reference_space} using the weak formulation in \cref{eq:dg_standard}, without skew-symmetric splitting or flux differencing, and employs a local Lax--Friedrichs interface flux given by